AlexsLemonade/refinebio-web/README.md

 yarn build
 ```

-Next.js will autogenerate a `.next` build directory which is optinized and exportable.
+Next.js will autogenerate a `.next` build directory which is optimized and exportable.

 ## Deployment